Fault Protection Layouts

 • Protection coordination studies

-• Dynamic modeling and simulation (where required)
+• Dynamic modeling and simulation where required

-• Coordination with the utility and AHJ requirements
+• Coordination with utility and AHJ requirements

 • Review by qualified protection engineers